robertmuth/Cwerg/FE/Docs/tutorial.md

 (there is a comparable complexity budget for the backend).

  Cwerg is also meant to be a fast language focussing on whole program compilation.
-We target a compilation speed of at least a million lines per second and up to 10 million line programs.
+We target a compilation speed of at least a million LOC per second and programs of up to 10 million LOC.

 ## Highlights